 Online learning platforms exploded in popularity a few years ago.
-Recently, a handful of platforms have fought their way to the top.
+Recently, a handful of platforms have fought their way to the top in the market of MOOCs (Massive Open Online Course).

 Both Udemy and Coursera often come up in conversations about the best learning platforms.
 A given person might assume they offer a similar experience and similar courses.
 However, each platform is geared toward a different audience, and that’s especially clear with Udemy and Coursera.